 This course is a study of matter and its interactions, including properties of matter, changes that it undergoes, and energy changes that accompany these processes.
 Emphasis is on concepts and problem solving, however many applications are examined.
 Students entering CHEM-111 are expected to have some chemistry background.
 This may be satisfied by completing CHEM-101, CHEM-102, achieving an AP-Chemistry score of 3 or higher, and MATH-108 or equivalent.

-Prerequisites: CHEM-101 or CHEM-102, MATH-108 or an appropriate score on a placement test.
+Prerequisites: CHEM-101 or CHEM-102, MATH-108 or an

 Corequisites: CHEM-111L

-CHEM-112 (Principles of General College Chemistry II 5 Credits
+CHEM-112 Principles of General College Chemistry II 5 Credits however, many applications are examined.